XimeraProject/ximeraLatex/luaxake/README.md

 - `name`: setup a destination ximera-server.
 This currently needs a GPG key, and is (still) implemented in `xmlatex`.
 This could/should change in/with a new ximera server setup....

-- `frost`: create a git tag for publishing, containing the necessary output files and some metadata in the generated file `metadata.json`
+- `frost`: create a git tag for publishing, containing the necessary output files and setting tome metadata in the generated file `metadata.json`

 - `serve`: publish the (previously `frosted`) content to a (previously `named`) ximera server